Routing

 ]

-is a route template.
+The string /hello/{name:alpha} is a route template.
 It is used to configure how the endpoint is matched.
 In this case, the template matches:

 - A URL like

-- Any URL path that begins with
+/hello/Ryan - Any URL path that begins with

-applies a route constraint that matches only alphabetic characters.- Full route constraint reference: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing#route-constraint-reference.
+/hello/followed by a sequence of alphabetic characters.:alphaapplies a route constraint that matches only alphabetic characters.- Full route constraint reference: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing#route-constraint-reference.

-The second segment of the URL path, {name:alpha}
+The second segment of the URL path, {name:alpha}:

 - Is bound to the

-parameter. - Is captured and stored in
+nameparameter. - Is captured and stored in

-, which Falco exposes through a uniform API to obtain primitive typed values.
+HttpRequest.RouteValues, which Falco exposes through a uniform API to obtain primitive typed values.

-An alternative way to express the HttEndpoint
+An alternative way to express the HttEndpoint above is seen below.

 open Falco